Paris and Normandy: Civilization, Culture, Memory

 LocationNormandy and Paris, France

-This is a 6-credit program designed so that sstudents choose one course from each section.
+This is a 6-credit program designed so that students choose one course from each section.
+It is possible to petition for other credit options to suit individual student program needs.

 Section 1: French Civilization and Culture (3 credits):